ahack379/Games/README.md

 # Games

 Author: Ariana Hackenburg
-The repository is the authors attempt to become acquainted with pygame.
+This repository is the authors attempt to become acquainted with pygame.

 Reference manual used:
 http://inventwithpython.com/pygame